Wilkinson Walsh’s Brian Stekloff Led the Team to Its Fourth Xarelto Win

-Washington, D.C. – Wilkinson Walsh + Eskovitz, led by Founding Partner Brian Stekloff, won the second state-court bellwether trial over the blood-thinner Xarelto when the jury rejected claims against Bayer AG and Johnson & Johnson subsidiary Janssen Pharmaceuticals.
-WW+E Partners Lori Alvino McGill and Jeremy Barber also served as counsel for Bayer in the trial.
+Washington, D.C. – Wilkinson Walsh, led by Founding Partner Brian Stekloff, won the second state-court bellwether trial over the blood-thinner Xarelto when the jury rejected claims against Bayer AG and Johnson & Johnson subsidiary Janssen Pharmaceuticals.
+Wilkinson Walsh Partners Lori Alvino McGill and Jeremy Barber also served as counsel for Bayer in the trial.

 The plaintiff in the Russell case alleged that Bayer and Janssen were liable for claims that the Xarelto label did not adequately instruct doctors on the risks of bleeding associated with the anticoagulant Xarelto.
 According to Law360, the Philadelphia jury “rejected claims that warnings labels for the … drug left out key information about the increased risk the drug posed when combined with antiplatelet medications.”

-Previously, WW+E secured two full defense verdicts for Bayer in similar cases in the federal multi-district litigation in Louisiana.
-As lead trial counsel in the multi-district litigation trials, WW+E Founding Partner Beth Wilkinson obtained complete defense verdicts in both trials, in each case within an hour or two after delivering closing arguments.
+Previously, Wilkinson Walsh secured two full defense verdicts for Bayer in similar cases in the federal multi-district litigation in Louisiana.
+As lead trial counsel in the multi-district litigation trials, Wilkinson Walsh Founding Partner Beth Wilkinson obtained complete defense verdicts in both trials, in each case within an hour or two after delivering closing arguments.